manasi132/music_streaming_platform_cn/README.md

 * Streams audio in chunks (buffer-based)
 * Supports multiple songs

 ###  Song Listing

-* Clients can request available songs using `LIST`
+* Clients can request available songs using `LIST` **Note:** Sample audio files are used for demonstration purposes only.

 ###  Buffer Management